jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Module Options

-None at this time.

-### Module Data

-Module data must be of type JSON object.
+Module options must be of type JSON object.
 The following named values are supported:

 * "world-origin" – [optional if config:is-world is true, otherwise do not use, array of x, y, z values] Used to specify the NW corner of the world as an origin point; defaults to [0, 0, 0]

 TODO: World-level events, such as "on-keypress".

+### Module Data

+None at this time.

 ## Resources